 Knowledge Is Power

-As many #TChat participants noted this week, the answers start at the top.
+#TChat participants noted this week, the answers start at the top.
 Senior executives must lead by example and encourage others to follow.
 Treating employees with candor and respect means that candor and respect will likely be returned.
 Communicating company objectives and priorities helps employees feel valued and empowered.
 And clarifying social policies provides a framework that makes it easier for employees to comply.
 Sharing more information with employees doesn’t need to put employers at risk.
 Instead, it can create a spirit of collaboration and strengthen employee engagement.

 At the same time, employers should respect employee privacy.
 Again, leading by example is key.
 Managers should avoid gossip around the office and outside of work.
 This sounds like common sense, doesn’t it?
 And yet, I’ve overheard managers openly discussing an employee’s personal hardships, including private medical information.
 When managers breach that kind of trust, it leaves a memorable impression for everyone involved.